aleph2c/miros/docs/_sources/i_mongol_example.rst.txt

 the "Advance" state.

 Notice that some code was added to the entry state of the "Skirmish" state.
-Now if a horse archer has less than 10 arrows or no arrows, he will end up in the "Waiting to Lure" state.
+Now if a horse archer has less than ten arrows or no arrows, he will end up in the "Waiting to Lure" state.
 This is good, he is no longer just uselessly riding around because he can start to bait knights and he can escape the "Skirmish" state event if he doesn't have arrows.